-Any person who violates any of the provisions of section 46-17 of Article I, Weed Control, of the Code of Ordinances of the City of Rochester Hills, shall, in addition to the other obligations imposed thereby or by other applicable law, be responsible for a municipal civil infraction and subject to a civil fine as provided in section 66-37.
+Any person who violates any of the provisions of section 84-17, Weed Control, of the Code of Ordinances of the City of Rochester Hills, shall, in addition to the other obligations imposed thereby or by other applicable law, be responsible for a municipal civil infraction and subject to a civil fine.

-A copy of section 46-17 of Article I and additional information may be obtained from the Rochester Hills Clerk's Offices."
+A copy of section 84-17 and additional information may be obtained from the Rochester Hills Clerk's Office."

-- (c) Means to be utilized.
-In the discretion of the officer, inspector, or other agent authorized by the city, manual and/or mechanical means may be used, and all due care shall be taken to avoid unnecessary damage to any land. - (d) Responsibility for cost.
-Responsibility for cost of weed cutting pursuant to this section shall be in accordance with the following: - (1) Costs.
-The owner or occupant of land shall be responsible for all costs incurred by the city in connection with weed cutting or destruction, plus a 30 percent administrative fee. - (2) Lien.
-From the time of the commencement of the cutting and destruction of such noxious weeds, the city shall have a lien upon the land for the amount arising under subsection (d)(1) of this section. - (e) Collection of costs.
-The city shall charge and collect all costs arising under subsection (d) of this section in accordance with section 90-30 of this Code. - (1) Billing and delinquent charges.
-If the charges arising under subsection (d) of this section are not paid by the owner or occupant of the land within 30 days after the date of billing the owner or occupant by regular mail, payment shall be deemed delinquent. - (2) Enforcement of lien.
-A lien created pursuant to this article shall be enforceable in the manner prescribed by the city Charter and state law for the enforcement of a tax lien against the land.
+- (3) Means to be utilized.
+In the discretion of the officer, inspector, or other agent authorized by the city, manual and/or mechanical means may be used, and all due care shall be taken to avoid unnecessary damage to any land. - (4) Responsibility for cost.
+Responsibility for cost of weed cutting pursuant to this section shall be in accordance with the following: - a.
+Costs.
+The owner or occupant of land shall be responsible for all costs incurred by the city in connection with weed cutting or destruction, plus a 30 percent administrative fee. - b.
+Lien.
+From the time of the commencement of the cutting and destruction of such noxious weeds, the city shall have a lien upon the land for the amount arising under subpart (4)(a) of this subsection. - (5) Collection of costs.
+The city shall charge and collect all costs arising under subpart (4) of this subsection in accordance with section 90-30 of this Code. - a.
+Billing and delinquent charges.
+If the charges arising under subpart (4) of this section are not paid by the owner or occupant of the land within 30 days after the date of billing the owner or occupant by regular mail, payment shall be deemed delinquent. - b.
+Enforcement of lien.
+A lien created pursuant to this article shall be enforceable in the manner prescribed by the City Charter and state law for the enforcement of a tax lien against the land.

-46-17.4 Allocation of fines.
+(d) Allocation of fines.

-Fines, when collected pursuant to this article, shall become a part of the city's noxious weed control fund.
+Fines, when collected pursuant to this section, shall become a part of the city's noxious weed control fund.